 (b) IC Fitter (Internal Combustion) — Required for all individuals who work on LPG fuel systems of LPG powered internal combustion engines;

-(c) Master Fitter — Required for all individuals who perform LPG fuel gas plumbing work including but not limited to, fitting or venting work, install or replace LP-Gas containers and container appurtenances, install, replace, repair or remodel any LP-Gas container, appliance, piping or venting.
+(c) Master Fitter — Required for all individuals who perform LPG fuel gas plumbing work including but not limited to, fitting or venting work, install or replace LPG containers and container appurtenances, install, replace, repair or remodel any LPG container, appliance, piping or venting.
 This license covers all areas of LPG work.

 NOTE: Individuals licensed as a fitter prior to May 16, 2005, are considered a Master Fitter.